7mind/izumi/doc/paradox/idealingua/00_idealingua.md

 ## Pet Store Example

-See [izumi-petstore](https://github.com/kaishh/izumi-petstore) project for complete example in Scala, TypeScript and other languages.
+See [izumi-petstore](https://github.com/kaishh/izumi-petstore) for examples in Scala, TypeScript, Go, C# and other languages.

 # Installation